Mining the Connections 2024

 May 21-23, 2024 - Marrakech, Morocco

-Following the success of the 1st edition of the international conference Mining the Connections, held at Château Laurier in Quebec City on April 25-27, 2022, we are planning a second edition in May 2024 at the Kenzi Rose Garden Hotel in Marrakech, Morocco!
+Following the success of the 1st edition of the international conference Mining the Connections, held at Château Laurier in Quebec City on April 25-27, 2022, we held a second edition in May 2024 at the Kenzi Rose Garden Hotel in Marrakech, Morocco!

 Mining the Connections